 Dear Barbara,

 I'm just following up on Mark's note.
-Attached are the ENOCDE encyclopedia and the companion disease resource associated papers.
+Attached are the ENOCDE Encyclopedia and the companion disease resource associated papers.

-Note that these two papers are resource-oriented papers and different from other ENOCDE manuscripts which are more production lab associated.
-They are tied tightly to the ENOCDE project portal and each of them has a separate URL.
-We would like to make the linkages between the supplement and the online resource clear and really feature these two papers as resources of the consortium.
-Hope this makes sense.
+I should note that these two works are resource-oriented papers, in contrast to the other ENOCDE manuscripts (which are more production lab associated).
+They are tightly tied to the ENOCDE Project portal, and each one has a separate URL.
+We would like to make the linkages between the supplement and the online resource clear, and we’re really hoping feature these two papers as resources of the consortium.
+If this is unclear, or if you have any questions, please feel free to contact us.

 Jing.